Alcohol Related Statistics

 Safe and Comfortable Alcohol Detoxification

-While the scariest part of getting sober is usually the beginning stages of detox, at Inspire Malibu we take pride in providing our patients with the safest and most comfortable alcohol detox program available today.
+While the scariest part of getting sober is usually the beginning stages of detox, at Inspire Malibu we take pride in providing the safest and most comfortable alcohol detox program available today.

 Our alcohol detox treatment programs are closely monitored by medical doctors at our sober living facility who are always available to adjust medications used during detox, if necessary.
 Dr. Mohammad, our medical director, was the first doctor in California to use Suboxone as the latest scientific method for comfortable opiate detox.

 We use the latest Science and Evidence Based Treatments in our drug detox programs as well.